Gigi-Corlay/holbertonschool-simple_shell/README.md

 ---

 ## 📌 Description
 **Simple Shell** is a minimalist UNIX command interpreter written in **C**.
-It reproduces the basic behavior of a standard shell such as `/bin/sh` for common use cases.
+It replicates the basic behavior of a standard shell (`/bin/sh`) for typical commands.

-This project was developed as part of the **Holberton School** curriculum to gain a deeper understanding of how shells work internally, including process creation, command parsing, execution, and environment handling.

-The shell reads user input, parses commands, searches for executables in the `PATH`, and executes them using system calls such as `fork`, `execve`, and `wait`.
+The shell reads user input, parses it into commands, searches for executables in the `PATH`, and runs them using system calls like `fork`, `execvev, and `wait`.
-For standard use cases, its behavior is intended to be consistent with `/bin/sh`.
+Its behavior is designed to match standard shell behavior for common use cases

 ---